Texas real estate study guide

 2. Switch to Texas law

-Move into TREC rules, intermediary, forms, and disclosure items once the national frame is stable.
+Move into Commission rules, licensing, conduct, agency, contracts, and case studies once the national frame is stable.

 3